The-Duchess/bluckbot/README.md

 >- \`help $MODULE : gives help on a certain module
 >- \`help modules : gives help for all loaded modules
 >- \`mass load : loads a preset set of modules in ./res/.modlist

+- To create Plugins follow the template ./module/.template.rb

 **Warranty and License**